A free boundary isometric embedding problem in the unit ball

 where denotes the conformal factor of the metric $h_t$.
-As $E_0,E_1$ are positive, $E_t$ is well-defined.
-A straight-forward computation reveals that given a metric $h$, the Gauss curvature and the geodesic curvature of $\partial D$ satisfy the formulae
+Since both $E_0$ and $E_1$ are positive, $E_t$ is well-defined.
+A straightforward computation reveals that given a metric $h$, the Gauss curvature and the geodesic curvature of $\partial D$ satisfy the formulae

-see \cite{han2006isometric}.
-Here, $\nabla_e,\Delta_e$ denote the gradient and Laplacian with respect to the Euclidean metric.
-This implies